NaishengZhang/book-recommendation-system/README.md

 # Checklist

 It will be helpful to commit your work in progress to the repository.
-Toward this end, we recommend the following timeline:
+Toward this end, we recommend the following loose timeline:

+- [ ] 2020/04/16: working local implementation on a subset of the data
-- [ ] 2019/05/08: working baseline implementation
+- [ ] 2020/04/23: baseline model implementation
-- [ ] 2019/05/10: select extension(s)
+- [ ] 2019/04/30: select extension(s)
+- [ ] 2020/05/07: begin write-up
-- [ ] 2019/05/18: final project submission (NO EXTENSIONS PAST THIS DATE)
+- [ ] 2019/05/11: final project submission (NO EXTENSIONS PAST THIS DATE)